 Hi, Mighty Paw fam, Barbara here!
-Today I’d like to give you some helpful tips for training your dog with Mighty Paw’s extra long dog leashes.
+Today I’d like to give you some helpful tips to train your dog with a long leash, specifically using Mighty Paw’s extra long dog leashes.

 Reasons to use extra long leashes for training